Santarem – Golega

 The Alviela river in flood because of the constant heavy rain we’ve had since this morning

-When we’ve got to the option route, the rain stopped.
+As we’ve got to the option route, the rain stopped.
 We’ve chosen to continue on the farm tracks because we did not want to walk alongside the main road.
 The contrasting colours of the dark sky and green crop fields were amazing and we could take some nice pictures.
-But as the heavy rain started again, we could not take any more photo’s and just had to put our heads down and walk through the rain.
+But as the heavy rain started again, there were no time for any more photographs and we just had to put our heads down and walk through the rain.

 Beautiful colours of dark rain clouds and green crop fields